isabella232/docs.devo.ps/source/manual/nodes.md

   <dt class='optional'><code><span class='type'>object</span> services</code></dt>
   <dd>A list of configuration settings to apply to the installed services, as defined in each service's documentation page.</dd>
 </dl>

+## Services & Configuration

+A service refers to a technology you want to add support for on your node; it may be a database (MySQL, CouchBase, MongoDB), a language (PHP, Python, Ruby, Node.js), a Web server (NGINX, Apache), a reverse-proxy or a load-blanacer (Varnish), HAproxy, Squid)...

+When adding a service to a node, you can specify a version or use the `*` as a wildcard for the latest avaiable version:

+    services:
+      nginx: '*'

+*We are currently only support the wildcard option but will soon enable users to pick a specific version of a service and handle service ugprades.*

 ## SSH keys & Users